Our Picks For The Best Beaches In Sithonia, Halkidiki

 There are regular buses from Sithonia town, and the journey time is around 1 hour.

-With shallow, calm waters and sandy shores, this is one of our favorite beaches for families looking to enjoy a day of swimming.
+With shallow, calm waters and long sandy beach, this is one of our favorite beaches for families looking to enjoy a day of swimming.

 The beach is tucked away, making it a quiet retreat and a popular place with locals.
 Bring some beach blankets or grab a sunbed for the day.